 Figure 1: The computational mechanisms of the recent soft shadow algorithms based on shadow mapping.
 The dashed red arrow is our JFA-L's way of generating penumbra map directly from shadow map to assist the computation of soft shadows.
-Our JFA-E also follows the approach indicated by the green arrow.
+Our JFA-E also follows the approach indicated by the green arrow (same as iii, iv and v).